 goop Kitchen’s Chef on Memorable Recipes, Cookbooks, and Music

-goop Kitchen, our very own delivery concept, is now dishing out lunch and dinner at two locations in Los Angeles: Our OG Santa Monica spot has been holding it down, and now we’re also serving the valley with a new location in Studio City.
+goop Kitchen, our very own delivery concept, is now dishing out lunch and dinner at five locations in California: Our OG Santa Monica spot has been holding it down, and now we’re also serving the valley, the South Bay, Beverly Hills, and Costa Mesa.
 It’s also open for pickup orders—and the Curry Chicken Salad Summer Rolls and Coco Chocolate Chip Cookies are worth driving across town for.
 But let’s rewind.
 When we decided to venture into the food space with goop Kitchen, we knew we needed someone really special at the helm.
 Someone who had serious skills, who was aligned with our core values, and most importantly, who understood that eating for wellness is just as much about pleasure as it is about health.
 We were fortunate to find all that and more in chef Kim Floresca.

 She’s had an impressive and enviable career, working at top restaurants around the world including El Bulli, Per Se, and The Restaurant at Meadowood.
 She knows how to get a restaurant off its feet—she and her husband opened and ran One Restaurant in Chapel Hill, North Carolina, for three years before moving back to California.